petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/creating-claritys-navigation-menus.md

 1. Click *Publish Master*.

-1. Repeat this process to update the Secondary Master Page’s menu display fragments.
+1. Repeat this process to update the Secondary Master Page's menu display fragments.

 Once finished, navigate to the Home page to see how your changes to the template were automatically applied to the connected pages.